Arrows, Controls, ECEs, Permanents, Validation... the language of Randonneuring can sometimes be confusing to the newcomer.

 |A few stretches after the ride will really help muscles recover.|

-The Audax UK Year runs from 1st October to 30th September (of the following year)
+The Audax UK Year runs from 1st November to 31st October (of the following year)

 The Audax UK Membership Year runs from 1st January to 31st December

-The Brevet ridden over any period of time
+The Brevet 2000 can be ridden over any period of time

-The Brevet 3000 ridden over any period of time
+The Brevet 3000 can be ridden over any period of time

-The Brevet 4000 ridden over any period of time
+The Brevet 4000 can be ridden over any period of time

-The Brevet 5000 ridden within a four year period.
+The Brevet 5000 must be ridden within a four year period.

-The Brevet 25000 within a six year period.
+The Brevet 25000 must be ridden within a six year period.

 Events prior to 1991 are not accepted.

-The International Super Randonneur (ISR) ridden over any period of time.
+The International Super Randonneur (ISR) can be ridden over any period of time.

 The Ultra Randonneur 10 Super Randonneur series in different years.